Insights

 11/20/25 Stop Quoting 2021 Multiples.
 Here’s Your Real Value with Ben Boissevain | This Is M&A

-In the latest episode of This Is M&A, Ben Boissevain, Founder and Managing Partner at Ascento Capital Invest, joins host Steven Monterroso to discuss why waiting for “perfect” market conditions could be the most expensive mistake a founder ever makes.
+In the latest episode of This Is M&A, Ben Boissevain, Founder of Ascento Capital Invest, joins host Steven Monterroso to discuss why waiting for “perfect” market conditions could be the most expensive mistake a founder ever makes.

 10/20/25 Apple Is a Master of Acqui-Hire as It Quietly Grabs Top Talent in A.I.
 Race